CashScript/cashscript/website/docs/sdk/transactions.md

 async transaction.meep(): Promise<string>
 ```

-After completing a transaction, the `meep()` function can be used to return the required debugging command for the [meep deubgger][meep].
+After completing a transaction, the `meep()` function can be used to return the required debugging command for the [meep debugger][meep].
 This command string can then be used to debug the transaction.

 #### Example
 ```ts